mathsunn/we-cine/README.md

 2. Start docker with command `make start`,
 3. Go to https://localhost and enjoy.

-Tests can be launched with command `make install`.
+Tests can be launched with command `make test`.